SerenityIK/private_fox/README.md

 \Users\<user>\AppData\Local\Mozilla\Firefox\Profile\<your_profile_directory>
 ```
 ***
 Restart browser and check about:config for changes have been made.
+Feel free to report any bugs or make pull request.